Our staff will respond to your query promptly and provide detailed information to your questions.

-Family quad total price applies when 2 adults and 2 children (between 2-11 years old) travelling together.
+Family quad price applies when 2 adults and 2 children (between 4-11 ) travelling together sharing a 1 bedroom cabin with a loft.
 Please contact us for a quote for your family.
-Large cabins for up to 12 persons are available too for bigger families.

 - To steer a husky team you need to be 18 years old.

 - To drive a snowmobile you need to have a valid driver's license.
 Please, remember to bring it with you.